isaaccs/sentiment-analysis-for-financial-news/README.md

 * Are there significant words ?
 * How to use N-grams ?

+Identified the most common words allows us to discover useful information, informing conclusions and supporting decision-making.
+But sometimes some common words can be considered as stop words.
+Indeed, if they are present in each label with similar proportions, it is very likely that they do not provide information.

 ## File Descriptions

 In this repository, you will find :